Are you developing or evolving a piece of Entertainment IP?

 Yet Soul is an incredibly difficult thing to get a handle on and even talk about in the hard hatted world of the modern entertainment business.
 But just because it’s difficult doesn’t mean we shouldn’t try because if we are in any way successful, we can understand how an IP really touches humans and can thus super power creativity and commercial success.

-Over many years of working with IP across formats (some of which are cited above), whether this be sequels or jumping media, I have come to realise we can indeed get close to understanding how IP’s can touch the souls of its audience.
+Over many years of working with IP across formats, whether this be sequels or jumping media, I have come to realise we can indeed get close to understanding how IP’s can touch the souls of its audience.
 Thus, facilitating successful creative extension and revolution.
 This is through the power of Human Values, how our audiences live their lives and engage in the world around us.

 Here, rather than following the traditional route of starting with an IP’s DNA, its physical features, even its tonality and emotions, we look at the audiences first and how their souls guide them through life.